“My family spoke Irish and only Irish at home and in the community. I am blessed to have come from a long line of native irish speakers.”

 My life with the Irish Language

 Irish was always spoken at home and everywhere we went in the Gaeltacht.
 Growing up with my parents and grandparents, we had great conversations when family and friends came to visit the house.
 The stories were usually about life in the Gaeltacht.
 English was never spoken except for people who were visiting from overseas and had no word of Irish.
 Three generations of Irish speakers living together under one roof, the Irish langauge was alive and well.

 The Irish spoken was natural and effortless and portrayed a world very different from today’s world.
 Activities like going to the bog to cut turf, planting potatoes to cutting the hay, conversations were always in Irish.
 Bhi an Gaeilge an-bhlasta agus bhi go leor gáire.
 It was beautiful Irish being spoken and lots of laughs.
 Now and then a phrase would be said about the weather, the seasons and the people working.
 I remember my grandfather always complimenting my father on his work outside ‘Bail ó Dhia ar an obair ‘he would say and stand over the wall talking away in Irish.
 It was obvious that the language and the landscape shaped the people and their mannerisms in Connemara.

 The Irish language is not a dying language.
-The language will thrive because there is a yearning in people from all over the world to learn Irish.
+The language will thrive because there is a yearning in people from all over the world and within Ireland to learn the langauge.
 Anyone can be an Irish speaker, the language belongs to everyone who wants to express themselves in Irish.
 Every Gealthact in Ireland will offer its unique blend of Irish and that is great about the language.
 Because of my upbringing in Connemara, I offer a rich linguistic experience to the language that was imbued into me from a young age.